micwik/ArnLib/doc/Description.md

 performance when many applications uses ZeroConfig on the same machine, as they share cashing etc with a common daemon.
 However you have to deal with this external dependency.

-_Arn ZeroConfig_ implementation has two parts.
+_ARN ZeroConfig_ implementation has two parts.
 The ArnZeroConfRegister can be used to advertise any _service_ given a _host address_ and a _port number_.
 The other part is the ArnZeroConfBrowser / ArnZeroConfResolve / ArnZeroConfLookup.
 The browser is used to get a realtime list of available _services_ on the network.
 The resolver takes a given _service_